Hundreds limp out of besieged Syria jihadist enclave - Journal du Cameroun

 More than 50,000 evacuees have been squeezed into the Kurdish-run camp of Al-Hol, where the foreigners await a decision on their fate.

-Their countries of origin have been reluctant to take them back, wary of the security risk some of them could pose and of a negative reaction from the public.
+Their countries of origin have been reluctant to take them back, wary of security risks and the political backlash.

-Iraq has already confirmed receiving 14 French nationals from Syria to be tried there.
+Iraq has already confirmed it received 14 French nationals suspected of fighting for IS in Syria.

 – Saturated camps –

-Those filing out of Baghouz are often weak, after living for weeks with scarce food and hiding from bombs in underground shelters.
+Many of those filing out of Baghouz are weak after living for weeks with scarce food and hiding from bombs in underground shelters.

-The authorities in Al-Hol and the other camps where evacuees are dispatched are overwhelmed and entire families have had to sleep rough.
+The authorities in Al-Hol and other camps for evacuees are overwhelmed and entire families have had to sleep rough.

-“Families arriving in Al-Hol camp have been without access to health and other essential services for a long period of time and… in a fragile state, compounded by the fatigue of the journey to the camp,” the UN office for human rights said.

-Dozens of children are unaccompanied and the toll of those who died shortly after arriving or en route from Baghouz keeps growing.
+Dozens of children are unaccompanied and the toll of those who died shortly after arriving or en route from Baghouz has risen to 90 since December, according to the UN.

-“90 deaths have been reported; two thirds of them children under the age of five,” it said, adding that the main causes of death were hypothermia, pneumonia, dehydration or malnutrition complications.

 The jihadists are massively outnumbered in Baghouz.